|

 Duties may vary based on area of assignment.
 The following are representative duties, it is not the intent to capture all duties performed by this classification.

-- Assists in the development, management, analysis, and reporting of key performance metrics to assure effective division operations.
+- Assists in the development, management, analysis, and reporting of key performance metrics to assure effective Division operations.

 - Serves as a liaison between community stakeholders.